Tamschi/flourish/flourish/README.md

 ⚠️ The panic handling in the included runtime really isn't good.
 Fixing this doesn't incur API changes, and I don't need it right now, so I haven't implemented panic routing that would preserve the runtime when callbacks fail.

+❔ There may be some holes in the API where I forgot something.
+Feel free to [file issues](https://github.com/Tamschi/flourish/issues) for these!

 ## Prelude

 Flourish's prelude re-exports its accessor traits anonymously.